uulwake/fancy-todo/README.md

-# Fancy Todos
+# Fancy Todo

-Implementeing fancy todo API with 5 different languages such as Typescript, Go, Java, Rust, and Elixir.
+Implement fancy todo API with 5 different languages such as Typescript, Go, Java, Rust, and Elixir.

 ## Product Requirement